 The Centre for the Study of Ministry (CSM) is an advisory and coordinating group and has responsibilities delegated to it by the Academic Council.
-The CSM consists of 12 voting members: the DMin Director, Graduate Directors of the Member Colleges, a DMin student, a UofT Representative, the TST Director, the GCTS Director, and a Faculty Member at Large.
-Two non-voting members include: the TST Registrar and the DMin Administrator, who acts as Secretary.
-The CSM is chaired by the DMin Director.
+The membership of the CSM is determined by the Academic Council.
 The CSM is primarily responsible for recommending policies and regulations, advising Academic Council, and annual quality assurance processes.